AI-SEO & GEO

 How do you get cited by ChatGPT?

-Getting cited by ChatGPT is the process of structuring web content so that ChatGPT’s retrieval system selects and surfaces it as a named source in AI-generated responses.
-Since the launch of ChatGPT Search in October 2024, ChatGPT retrieves live web content for an increasing share of queries — making real-time crawlability, content structure, and entity signals the primary citation determinants, not just training data inclusion.
+Getting cited by ChatGPT is the process of structuring web content so ChatGPT’s retrieval system selects it as a named source in AI-generated responses.
+Since ChatGPT Search launched in October 2024, ChatGPT increasingly retrieves live web content rather than relying solely on training data — meaning real-time crawlability, content structure for sentence-level extraction, and entity signals are now the primary citation determinants.
+Definition-first paragraphs, FAQ sections written in prompt language, Person schema with verifiable credentials, and named-author bylines are what separate sites that get cited from sites that get ignored.

 TL;DR — Key takeaways

-- ChatGPT now retrieves live web content via ChatGPT Search for a growing share of queries — this is not just a training data game anymore.
+- ChatGPT Search retrieves live web content for a growing share of queries since October 2024 — content structure and crawlability now matter as much as training data inclusion.

 - ChatGPT began appending

-Training data citations occur when ChatGPT generates a response from its pre-trained knowledge.
-In this mode, ChatGPT reconstructs information patterns from its training dataset without accessing the live web.
-Content that was included in training data may be referenced, but without a direct URL link.
+Training-data citations occur when ChatGPT generates a response from its pre-trained knowledge without accessing the live web.
+Content that was included in training data may be referenced indirectly, but without a clickable URL link.
 This pathway is relevant for general knowledge queries, definitions, and conceptual explanations.

 ChatGPT Search citations occur when ChatGPT uses its web retrieval capability — launched as ChatGPT Search in October 2024 — to fetch live content from the web before generating a response.
 In this mode, ChatGPT behaves more like Perplexity: it searches, retrieves, synthesises, and cites sources with inline links.
-According to analysis of 8,500+ ChatGPT prompts, 31% of queries trigger a web search, rising to 59% for local intent queries.
+This is the pathway that produces measurable referral traffic.

 The practical implication: optimising for ChatGPT citations in 2026 means optimising for both pathways.
 Training data inclusion builds baseline visibility for general queries.
-Live web optimisation — crawlability, content structure, entity signals — captures the growing share of queries where ChatGPT actively searches and cites.
+Live web optimisation — crawlability, content structure, entity signals — captures the growing share of queries where ChatGPT actively searches and cites with clickable links.

 One of the most counterintuitive findings about ChatGPT citation is how little overlap there is with Google organic results.

-This divergence means that competing for ChatGPT citations is a separate discipline from competing for Google rankings — and one where newer, smaller sites can compete on equal terms.
+This divergence has a strategic consequence: competing for ChatGPT citations is a separate discipline from competing for Google rankings — and one where newer, smaller sites can compete on equal terms with established domains.

 ChatGPT extracts content at the sentence and paragraph level.
 Its retrieval system identifies the most relevant, quotable passage for a given query and surfaces it in the response.
 Content that is structured for extraction gets cited.
-Content that builds toward conclusions over multiple paragraphs does not.
+Content that builds toward conclusions over multiple paragraphs does not — which is why optimising content structure for AI is the highest-leverage work you can do on any page.

 The structure that consistently produces ChatGPT citations: open every section with a direct, declarative statement that fully answers the implicit question behind the heading.
 Follow with supporting evidence.
 Close with a specific implication or example.